tlambert03/microsim/docs/stages.md

 !!! note "TODO"

-    Fluorophore lifetime, ground state depletion, and photobleaching rate also need to be considered in this stage, but are not yet implemented.
+    Things like fluorophore lifetime, ground state depletion, and photobleaching rate also need to be considered in this stage, but are not yet implemented.
+In order to properly simulate these effects, the simulation will need to also take into account the temporal aspects of the illumination pattern even *within* a single image.
+That's a lot of complexity.
+So for now, everything will be simulated as a steady-state emission flux.

 ### Builtin library of common filter sets